broadinstitute/polyphonia/README.md

    Follow the guide below to learn more about polyphonia's input and output options and to run through this example in more detail.

 6. Exit.
 When you are done, destroy your ephemeral file system by typing `exit`.
 You should see your container disappear from the Docker interface.
+Make sure to also quit the Docker application when you are done using it.

 ### Bioconda

-While Docker runs polyphonia together with dependencies in an isolated environment, bioconda solves the same problem by installing all [dependencies](#dependencies) on your machine.
+While Docker runs polyphonia together with dependencies in an isolated environment, bioconda solves the same problem by instead installing all [dependencies](#dependencies) onto your machine.

 Polyphonia will be available as a [bioconda](https://bioconda.github.io/) package soon.